nsaoirse/FOAMySees/README.md

 pyprecice

 # Author
 This code was developed by Nicolette S. Lewis, PhD, at the University of Washington, from 2021 to 2023.
-For specific questions, please email me.
+For specific questions, please email me at nicolette.s.lewis@outlook.com with "FOAMySees" in the subject line.
+I will respond to messages as I can.

 # Disclaimer
 By using this code, you agree that the author, Nicolette S. Lewis, NHERI, the NHERI SimCenter, the University of Washington, and all others associated with this research assume no responsibility for results obtained with this tool or the applications of such results.